canonical/netplan/doc/netplan.md

      ``seen-bssids`` (sequence of scalars)
      :    A list of BSSIDs (each BSSID formatted as a MAC address) that have been detected as part of the Wi-Fi network.
-This is only supported with NetworkManager.
+This is a read-only option, used only to track NetworkManager's state when using the netplan read-write plugin.

 ## Properties for device type ``bridges:``